menu

 Overview

 Rudolph is a tiny town located in the state of Ohio.
 With a population of 415 people and just one neighborhood, Rudolph is the 700th largest community in Ohio.
-Rudolph has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Rudolph has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Rudolph is a blue-collar town, with 79.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Rudolph, you'll notice that it is more blue-collar than most other communities in America.
+79.17% of Rudolph’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rudolph is a town of construction workers and builders, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Rudolph who work in healthcare (13.69%), maintenance occupations (5.95%), and office and administrative support (1.19%).

 Setting & Lifestyle